Pause and Reflect on How Far You’ve Come

-Our default brain programming tends to focus on what we haven’t done yet, what we still want to do, and what our goals are before year-end.
-Society encourages this too.
+Our default brain programming tends to focus on what we haven’t done yet, what we still want to do, and what our goals are for the rest of the year.

 We focus on how far we have to go.
 Not how far we have come.